sven-cork/love-art/README.md

 Images located on the Artwork page belongs to the developer of Love Art.

 ### Other

+Icons for social media links are from [Fontawesome](https://fontawesome.com/).

+Fonts used throughout Love Art website were imported from [Google Fonts](https://fonts.google.com/).

 Design style for hero-image with cover text mathing to the dominant tone and background color was influenced from Code Institute Love Running project.